How to make a complaint

 We aim to respond to complaints within 20 working days at this second stage, if the matter is complex and likely to take longer we will keep you informed.

-If you are still not satisfied with the response you can approach the Local Government Ombudsman or the Housing Ombudsman Service (if your complaint is about housing).
+If you're still not satisfied with the response you can approach the Local Government Ombudsman or the Housing Ombudsman Service (if your complaint is about housing).

-For more information you can read our Corporate Complaints Policy and Procedure in full.
+For more information read our Corporate Complaints Policy and Procedure.